bean-mhm/digit-recognition/README.md

 program's binary directory named "MNIST" and copy the 4 IDX files there at their own risk.

+You can download the latest build in [releases](https://github.com/bean-mhm/digit-recognition/releases).

 # How To Use

 ## 1. Adjust your settings.